EDX-IL/Work_Day_Scheduler/README.md

 ## Acknowledgments

 - Noah (TA) - Tremendous help.
-I spent 2 days with the QuerySelector running once at the beginning (rather than before it was needed which meant there were no attributes to read!), and also was able to explain how to use JQuery methods to create HTML rather than using the string concatting way i'd used.
+I spent 2 days with the QuerySelector running once at the beginning (rather than before it was needed which meant there were no attributes to read!), and also was able to explain how to use JQuery methods to create HTML rather than using the string concatenation way i'd used.
-- Andrew (TA)
+- Andrew (TA) - Excellent help diagnosing an issue with Live Server not reloading correctly and showing me template literals as way of accessing the defined data-ids
 - Scott (TA)